lshannon/cf-flyway-db/README.md

 #### Configuring H2 for Test

-In my application.yml I have a profile for Cloud and nothing in the way of a Data Source for 'default'.
+In my application.yml I have a profile for Cloud, and nothing in the way of a Data Source for 'default'.
+The result is Spring Boot detects H2 and configures a default H2 embedded DB to run the test against.
+Very slick.

 ```yml